Gaurang-1402/ChatManipulators/README.md

 # ChatManipulators: Control Manipulators with Natural Language

-ChatManipulators showcases the power of Language Logic Models (LLMs) by allowing users to control drones using simple, natural language instructions.
+ChatManipulators showcases the power of Language Logic Models (LLMs) by allowing users to control manipulators using simple, natural language instructions.
 The system currently operates within a simulated environment for testing and development purposes.

 Key features include:
 - A user-friendly web application providing an interactive interface for robot manipulator control